 If your rental car is crashed, stolen or maliciously damaged during your trip, the rental company may charge you an expensive insurance excess, which is often several thousands of dollars.
 If you have travel insurance cover in place, this excess may be covered as part of your policy.
 You can find cheap* travel insurance policies that include car rental excess cover through finder.com.au's quote engine.

 If unforeseen circumstances beyond your control force you to cancel your trip, for example if you suffer a serious injury and are unable to travel, you may be charged cancellation fees for your holiday and lose pre-paid deposits.
 The good news is that some budget travel insurance policies offer cover to help reimburse you for those costs.

 Check the fine print as cancellation certainly isn’t covered by all basic policies.

-When looking for cheap travel insurance, it's easy to get wowed by price and sign up for cover without reading through the policy.
+When looking for a bargain on travel insurance, it's easy to get wowed by price and sign up for cover without reading through the policy.
 Below are some key steps to take when comparing different budget travel insurance policies.

 - Look out for special offers and discounts.
 Insurers regularly offer discounts to help you save further.
 Check out some current discounts available here

 - Consider annual-multi trip or policies offering free child cover.
 This could save you hundreds if travelling with your family or if you are a frequent traveller

 - Know your exclusions.
 When looking for affordable travel insurance it is important to look at the restrictions and exclusions of a policy.
 Each insurer has a section that lists what they don't cover.
 Some typical exclusions to watch out for include:

 - Illness or injury arising from pre-existing medical conditions

 - Injury from potentially risky sports (this will usually require a specific policy)